Baisangur-Dudayev/API-development-eind-project/README.md

 ![image](https://github.com/Baisangur-Dudayev/API-development-eind-project/assets/113896223/a726b4dd-0ddc-4eae-8dc0-88f0315248b5)

-Ik kan verbinding maken met de PUT endpoint en de delete endpoints maar ik wist niet weke setting ik in postman moest veranderen voor de PUT endpoint om de data te sturen.
-Ik wist ook niet welke setting ik in postman moest veranderen om mijzelf the authenticeren voor DDELETE endpoints in postman.
-Dit is niet omdat de endpoints niet werken maar omdat ik voormalig heb leren werken via /docs in mijn browser en daarom kan ik niet vlot om met postman.
+I can connect to the PUT endpoint and the DELETE endpoints, but I didn't know which setting to change in Postman for the PUT endpoint to send the data.
+I also didn't know which setting to change in Postman to authenticate myself for DELETE endpoints.
+This is not because the endpoints don't work, but because I used to work with /docs in my browser and that's why I'm not familiar with Postman
 PUT /authors/{author_id}
 ![image](https://github.com/Baisangur-Dudayev/API-development-eind-project/assets/113896223/3d867c47-0eee-43b1-8105-692da03a06c4)
 DELETE /pen_names/{pen_name_id}